muhammad-salem/jDoH/README.md

-# jDoH
+# jDoH java client
-DNS-Over-HTTPS proxy java implementing
+DNS-Over-HTTPS

 TO:DO
 -----